carlos-molina/carlos-molina.github.io/_posts/2015-06-01-Mac-with-adware.markdown

 date:   2015-05-29 21:12:37
 categories: jekyll update
 ---
-I've just spent one hour of my life manually sanitising my MackBook Air: Safari went mad and kept opening unsolicited pages with ads.
+I've just spent one hour of my life <strong>manually sanitising</strong> my MackBook Air: Safari went mad and kept opening unsolicited pages with ads.
 I discovered that it was under the control of the annoying VSearch adware.

 General idea of the solution: You need to feel confident enough to fiddle with files and folders.